+combines the representationalist model with a higher-order theory but does so in a way that varies interestingly with the more standard versions of either.
+The MDM includes many distinctive but interrelated features.
 The name of this theory reflects the facts that at any given moment, content fixation of many sorts are occurring throughout the brain.
 What makes most of these content conscious is not that they occur in a privileged spatial mode or formant, all of which the MDM denies.
 It is rather what Dennett calls" cerebral celebrity" i.e. the degree to which a given content influence the development of other contents throughout the brain, especially with regards to how those effects are manifest in the reports and behaviours that the person makes in response to various probes that might indicate there conscious state.

-Dennetts MDM has been highly influential but has also drawn criticism especially from those who find it insufficiently realist in its view of consciousness and at best insufficient in achieving its stated goal to fully explain it.
-(Dretske, 1994:41-58) Many of its critics acknowledge the insight and value of the MDM but deny that there are no real facts of consciousness other than those captured by it (Rosenthal, 1994:319-350), (Van Gulick, 1994:443-456), (Akins, 1996:1-43).
+Dennetts MDM has been highly influential but has also drawn criticism especially from those who find it insufficiently realist in its view of consciousness and at best insufficient in achieving its stated goal to fully explain it (Dretske, 1994:41-58) Many of its critics acknowledge the insight and value of the MDM but deny that there are no real facts of consciousness other than those captured by it (Rosenthal, 1994:319-350; Van Gulick, 1994:443-456; Akins, 1996:1-43).

-8. CONCLUSION & RECOMMENDITIONS
+8. CONCLUSION & RECOMMENDTIONS

 In concluding this section, it appears that a comprehensive understanding of consciousness will likely require theories of many types.
-One might usefully and without contradiction, accept a diversity of models that each in their own way, aim at respectively explaining the physical, neutral, cognitive, functional, representational, and high- other aspects of consciousness.
+One might usefully and without contradiction, accept a diversity of models that each in their own wayaims at respectively explaining the physical, neutral, cognitive, functional, representational, and high-other aspects of consciousness.
 There is unlikely to be any single theoretical perspective that suffices for explaining all the features of consciousness that we wish to understand.
 Thus a synthetics and pluralistic approach may provide the best road to future progress in the study of consciousness.